GregRos/doddle/README.md

 seq(doddle(() => [1, 2, 3]))
 ```

-You can also pass it an array-like object:
+You can also pass it an array-like object, which works with `NodeList` and similar:

 ```ts
 const s3 = seq({